Negronii/MyNotes/front-end/interview/Interview-All-In-One.md

 ## Different Ways to Implement a Two-Column Layout with Fixed and Responsive Sides

-Creating a layout where one side has a fixed width while the other side adapts responsively is a common requirement in front-end development.
-Various CSS layout models offer distinct advantages and can be selected based on the specific needs of the project.
-Understanding these models is essential for effectively designing responsive interfaces.
+Creating a layout where one side has a fixed width while the other side adapts responsively.

-### Flexbox Layout
+### Strict responsive solutions

+**Flexbox Layout**
-Flexbox is a powerful tool for building dynamic layouts with items of uncertain size.
-It excels at aligning and distributing space within a container.
+Flexbox offers a robust method for creating dynamic layouts.
+It excels in aligning and distributing space within a container, making it ideal for uncertain item sizes.

 ```css
 .container {